abdazzamajhari/rename-multiple-image-python/README.md

 # rename-multiple-image-python

-this is code to rename your multiple images on jupyter notebook
+I create this is code to rename multiple images on jupyter notebook with a simple script. you can contribute with modified this code, but please star and fork it first.

+Thanks